persistentsystems/corda-did-method/readme.md

  - The API will respond with status `200` for a request with a known ID.
  - The API will respond with status `404` for a request with an unknown ID.
+ - The API will respond with status `400` for a request with an ID with incorrect format.

 ##### Update (`POST {did}`)